sio/bash-complete-partial-path/tests/README.md

 - Stopping after the first failure: `make test PYTEST_ADDOPTS=-x`
 - Running specific test: `make test PYTEST_ADDOPTS='-k test_case_or_suite_name'`
 - Dropping into PDB on failures: `make test PYTEST_ADDOPTS=--pdb`
+    - While in PDB you may interact with bash session via `bash.process.interact()`.
+Press `Ctrl+]` to detach from bash session and return to PDB.
 - Other examples:

 ```